How to Apply for an Education Loan to Study Abroad

 Have a Repayment Plan

 It is extremely important that you have a financial plan to increase your chances of getting your education loan approved.
 Some lenders need borrowers to pay interest-only or partial-interest payout while they are still enrolled in school.
-Making arrangements for this and looking for ways to pay them timely will prevent the interest from capitalising.
+Making arrangements for this and looking for ways to pay them time will prevent the interest from capitalising.
 Further, if you choose a shorter repayment period, you have a better chance of getting the loan approved.

-You, as an international student, will get a number of opportunities to earn some extra money while in college, especially in countries like the US, UK, Canada, Australia, among others, where work rights are flexible.
+You, as an international student, will get a number of opportunities to earn some extra money while in college, especially in countries like the US, UK, Canada, and Australia, among others, where work rights are flexible.
 These may include on-campus or off-campus part-time employment, scholarships and internships.
 You may also bridge the remaining cost gap (if any) through personal/family savings.

 Have a Well-Thought Career Plan